giffyglyph/foundry-5e-monster-maker/docs/README.md

 * A brand new monster sheet with customisable themes.
 * Fully-scaled monster stats for levels -5 to 50.
 * 4 monster roles—minion, standard, elite, and solo.
-* 7 combat roles—controller, defender, lurker, skirmisher, sniper, striker, and supporter.
+* 7 combat roles—controller, defender, lurker, skirmisher, striker, and supporter.
 * Change the level of any monster on-the-fly and watch their stats change.
 * A new scaling action sheet with fully-scaling attacks.
 * 24 easy-to-use shortcodes to make scaling features even easier.